 3. There Many Hidden Benefits to Subleasing

-Often pop-up businesses sublease a commercial space which comes fully equipped.
+Often pop-up shops sublease a commercial space which comes fully equipped.
 This means that shared equipment such as industrial ranges, espresso machines, and other appliances can usually be negotiated, saving the sublessee this added expense.
-This alone can save pop-up businesses up to 50% of what they would spend on an original rental.
+This alone can save pop-up businesses up to 50% of what they would spend on renting a retail space.
 However, the main con of subleasing is that you are subject to the terms of the original lease.
 Make sure you request both the original lease and the sublease from the landlord and review the terms thoroughly before signing an agreement.

 SEE ALSO: How to Start a Small Business 101